eyurtsev/FlowCytometryTools/doc/source/quick.rst

 Counting total number of events
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Let's write some code that will count the total number of events in each well of the plate.
+Let's write code to count the total number of events in each well of the plate.

 .. ipython:: python